microsoft/BotFramework-Composer/docs/WIP/dialog.md

 ![actions](./media/dialog/actions.png)

 As the bot takes actions and sends messages, the **language generator** is called into play.
 It generates messages from variables and templates and send them back to the user.
 Language generators can be used to create reusable components, variable messages, macros, and dynamic messages that are grammatically correct.
-The following diagram is an anatomy of Dialogs in Bot Composer.
-It also shows how different dialogs can be called with each other in a conversation flow.
+The following diagram is an anatomy of a Dialog in Bot Composer.

 <p align="left">
     <img alt="Open samples" src="./media/dialog/DialogAnatomy.png" style="max-width:780px;" />